BoostIO/BoostNote-App/docs/development/database.md

 ### `$PATH_OF_FOLDERS$`

-This string should be a valid path.
+This string should be a valid path for Unix. `/` character will be used for seperating directory components.

 When creating a folder, the app will convert it into a valid path if it is invalid.

-### `$TAG$`
+### `$TAG_NAME$`

-Tag is a lowcased alphanumeric string.
-Spaces will be replaced with `_`.
+Any character can be used for tag name.

 ## Schemes